The SWRB has two roles in social work education:

 The SWRB recognises two levels of social work qualifications:

-To be eligible to register and work as a social worker in the future, you will need to graduate with a social work qualification from one of the institutions offering an SWRB-recognised programme of study.
+To be eligible to register and work as a social worker in the future, you will need to graduate with a social work qualification from one of the institutions offering an SWRB-prescribed programme of study.

 Where you can study

-There are 18 New Zealand educational institutions that offer social work programmes that are recognised by the SWRB.
-Programmes of study are offered in Whangarei, Auckland, Hamilton, Gisborne, Tauranga, Hawkes Bay, Rotorua, Palmerston North, Otaki, Porirua, Lower Hutt, Nelson, Christchurch, and Dunedin.
+There are 18 New Zealand education institutions that offer social work programmes that are recognised by the SWRB.
+Programmes of study are offered in Whangārei, Auckland, Hamilton, Gisborne, Tauranga, Hawkes Bay, Rotorua, Palmerston North, Otaki, Porirua, Lower Hutt, Nelson, Christchurch, and Dunedin.
+All education institutes delivering SWRB-prescribed social work qualifications in New Zealand are reviewed on a regular basis by the SWRB.

 SWRB-recognised social work qualifications